Itschotsch/tcg-maker/README.md

 6. If you're on Ubuntu: `sudo apt-get install libgbm1 libasound2`

 ## Usage
-- `python3 main.py --web` launches a GUI interface.
-- `python3 main.py --web` launches a web interface on `localhost:8000`.
+- `python3 main.py --ip localhost --port 8000` launches a web interface on `localhost:8000`.
-- `nohup python3 main.py --web &` launches a web interface on `localhost:8000` in the background.
+- `nohup python3 main.py --ip localhost --port 8000 &` launches a web interface on `localhost:8000` in the background.